Heartland Collegiate Conference

-The Heartland Collegiate Conference (HCC) was an NCAA Division II athletic conference that operated from 1978 to 1990.
+The Heartland Collegiate Conference (HCC) was an NCAA Division II men's athletic conference that operated from 1978 to 1990.
 It was formed in June 1978 as the successor to the Indiana Collegiate Conference (ICC), after the ICC made up for membership losses by adding institutions from Ohio and Kentucky.

 Founding

 The HCC had eight founding members.
 Five were from the final lineup of the ICC: Butler University, the University of Evansville, Valparaiso University, St. Joseph's College, and Indiana Central (which became the University of Indianapolis in 1986).
 They were joined by Franklin College (IN) and Georgetown College (KY), both long-time members of the National Association of Intercollegiate Athletics (NAIA), and Ashland College (today Ashland University), which had competed in Division III since the recent reorganization of the NCAA.
 A ninth institution, the University of Dayton, was involved in preliminary discussions in April 1978 but chose not to join the conference.

 The founding of the HCC was viewed, initially, as merely a rebranding of the ICC, but the change was much more significant, in that it created a multi-sport Division II men's athletic conference that did not compete in basketball.
 This anomaly allowed league members Butler, Evansville, and Valparaiso to pursue membership in Division I basketball conferences while playing the rest of their sports on the Division II level, at a time when the NCAA still allowed this practice.
-In its first year of operation (1978-79), the HCC crowned champions in football, baseball, cross country, wrestling, swimming, track, golf, and tennis.
+In its first year of operation (1978–79), the HCC crowned champions in football, baseball, cross country, wrestling, swimming, track, golf, and tennis.